STATUTORY EDUCATION LICENCE

 Level of Study Fee per Student Numbers Previous Return

-University (eg. graduate or undergraduate courses) Effective Full Time Student Unit (EFTSU/EFTSL)
+Higher Education (eg. graduate or undergraduate courses) Effective Full Time Student Unit (EFTSU/EFTSL)

 VET (Diploma/Certificate level courses) Full Time Equivalent Students (FTE)